10up/gutenberg-best-practices/training/Block-Based-Themes/01-overview.md

 :::tip
 The best way to create block templates is to use the site editor itself.
 You can create the block markup in the editor, and then save it back to the theme using the [Create Block Theme plugin](https://wordpress.org/plugins/create-block-theme/).

 No one should have to hand author the block markup in the `.html` files.
 The editor is the best place to do that.
+We'll walk through the Site Editor and this round-trip workflow in [Lesson 3: The Site Editor](./03-site-editor.md).
 :::

 ## The Site Editor